-All components or wires which are carrying any current get hot.
-How hot it eventually gets depends on the rate that heat is generated in the component and on how quickly heat can get out of the item into the surroundings.
-How quickly the item reaches this steady temperature also depends on how much heat the item can absorb or how ‘large’ it is thermally, i.e. on its ‘thermal mass’.
-The situation is more complicated in most motor control application because heat generation can be very intermittent.
+Electrical heating occurs in any component or wire that carries an electrical current.
+How hot the component or wire gets depends on the rate that heat is generated and on how quickly heat can get out of the item into the surroundings.
+How quickly the item reaches a steady temperature also depends on how much heat the item can absorb or how ‘large’ it is thermally, i.e. on its ‘thermal mass’.
+The situation is more complicated in most motor control application because electrical heating can be very intermittent.

 Electrical heat is generated by electrical current (amps) flowing through a wire or component which has electrical ‘resistance’ (ohms).
 All electrical components and wires have resistance but the larger the wire, the lower its resistance.
 The heat generated is the square of the current multiplied by the resistance.
 Electricians refer to current as ‘I’ and resistance as ‘R’ so the heat generated is I²R.
 Note that the voltage does not come into this: heat generation has nothing directly to do with the voltage.
 However the power the device is handling is directly concerned with the voltage since power is volts times amps.
 This is why a 24v system is better than a 12v one: it can give double the power at the same heat or, if you halve the current, the same power for ¾ the heat.